Create Your Ebook Online in 2025: How to Design, Make & Sell Professional Ebooks with Canva

 - What transformation do clients value most from working with you?

 Real-world example: Graphic designer Louise Harnby noticed clients consistently struggled with the same typography issues.
-She created a comprehensive e-book called “Typography for Beginners” that now generates 30% of her annual income.
+She learned how to design an ebook focused on “Typography for Beginners” that now generates 30% of her annual income.

 Validate Your Idea Before Creating